cTurtle98/Lifealgorithmic/source/cis-191/linux_process_baics.md

   - Ensuring that no process is starved for CPU time.
   - Keeping scheduling overhead as low as possible.

 The priority of a process changes its share of CPU time in situations where the CPU is scarce.
 The priority system gives administrators the power to schedule long running CPU-intensive jobs on a workstation without sacrificing performance of interactive programs like web browsers.
 This is especially desirable on desktop systems where users expect their GUIs to remain snappy.
-The priority of each process is shown in the ''PRI'' column in the output of ''ps''.
+The priority of each process is shown in the ``PRI`` column in the output of ``ps``.
 Lower numbers are higher priorities.
 On recent versions of Linux the priorities range from 0 (the highest) to 99 (the lowest).
-You can't set the priority of a process directly, but you can change it by changing the niceness of the process (the ''NI'' column).
+You can't set the priority of a process directly, but you can change it by changing the niceness of the process (the ``NI`` column).
 The niceness value ranges from -20 (the least nice or most favorable to the program) to 19 (the most nice and least favorable to the program).

 By default the nice value of a program is 0.
 You can use the nice command to launch a program with a custom niceness level: